imixs/imixs-office-workflow/README.md

 * **Migration notes** can be found [here](MIGRATION-NOTES.md)

-## Deployment
+## Build
-Imixs-Office-Workflow is based on the Java EE stack and can be deployed on JBoss/Wildfly server.
+Imixs-Office-Workflow is based on maven and runs on the Java EE stack.
+Imixs-Office-Workflow can be deployed on JBoss/Wildfly server or other Java EE application servers.
 To build the Java EE artifact run the maven install command first:

 	mvn clean install

-To deploy the artifact the application server must provide a database pool named "java:/jdbc/office" and a security domain/realm named 'office'
+To deploy the artifact the application server must provide a database pool named "java:/jdbc/office" and a security domain/realm named 'office'.
+See also the [Imixs-Workflow Deployment Guide](http://www.imixs.org/doc/deployment/index.html).

+As an alternative to setup a server environment by yourself you can use docker to run Imixs-Office-Workflow locally or in production.

 <br /><br /><img src="small_h-trans.png" />

-Imixs-Office-Workflow provides a Docker Container to be used to run the service on a Docker host.
+Imixs-Office-Workflow provides a Docker Container to run the service on any Docker host.
 The docker image is based on the docker image [imixs/wildfly](https://hub.docker.com/r/imixs/wildfly/).

-## 1. Build Imixs-Office-Workflow

-Imixs-Office-Workflow is based on maven.
-To build the Java EE artifact run:
+## Docker for Development
+Developers can use a docker image for testing and the development of new features.
+To build a new container first build the maven artefact running:

 	mvn clean install

-## 2. Build the docker image
-To build the docker image run
+Next the docker container can be build with the docker command:

 	docker build --tag=imixs/imixs-office-workflow .

-## 3. Run
-You can start the Imixs-Office-Workflow docker container with the docker-compose command:
+To start Imixs-Office-Workflow with docker the docker-compose command can be used:

 	docker-compose up

-Note: this command will start two container, a postgreSQL server and a Wildfly Server.
+Note: this command will start two containers, a postgreSQL server and a Wildfly Server.
+See the docker-compose.yml file for the configuration details.

-# Development

-During development the docker container can be started with mounting a local deployments folder.
-If you start the container manually, you need to provide first a PostgreSQL Database container with the database 'office':

-	docker run -d --name postgresoffice-dev -e POSTGRES_DB=office \
-	     -e POSTGRES_PASSWORD=adminadmin \
-	     postgres:9.6.1

-To start Imixs-Office-Workflow useing the postgre datbase container and mounting an external src/docker/.deployments folder, run:

-	docker run --name="imixs-office-workflow-dev" -p 8080:8080 -p 9990:9990 \
-         -e WILDFLY_PASS="admin_password" \
-         -e POSTGRES_CONNECTION="jdbc:postgresql://postgres/office" \
-         -e POSTGRES_USER="postgres" \
-         -e POSTGRES_PASSWORD="adminadmin" \
-         --link postgresoffice-dev:postgres \
-         -v ~/git/imixs-office-workflow/src/docker/.deployments:/opt/wildfly/standalone/deployments/:rw \
-         imixs/imixs-office-workflow

-## Docker-Compose

-Imixs-Office-Workflow needs a postgreSQL database to be run.
-To start both containers a docker-compose script is provided to simplify the startup.
-The following example shows the docker-compose.yml for imixs-microservice.
-You can customize this .yml file to your needs:

-	postgresoffice:
-	  image: postgres:9.6.1
-	  environment:
-	    POSTGRES_PASSWORD: adminadmin
-	    POSTGRES_DB: office

-	imixsofficeworkflow:
-	  image: imixs/imixs-office-workflow
-	  environment:
-	    WILDFLY_PASS: adminadmin
-	    POSTGRES_CONNECTION: "jdbc:postgresql://postgres/office" \
-	    POSTGRES_USER: "postgres" \
-	    POSTGRES_PASSWORD: "adminadmin" \
-	  ports:
-	    - "8080:8080"
-	    - "9990:9990"
-	  links:
-	    - postgresoffice:postgres

-Take care about the link to the postgres container.
-The host name 'postgres' is needed to be used in the standalone.xml configuration file in wildfly to access the postgres server for the database pool configuration.
+### Mount Points
+The default configuration sets a local mount point at the following location:

+	~/git/imixs-office-workflow/src/docker/.deployments

+Make sure that this directory exits.
+During development new versions can easily deployed into this directory which is the auto-deployment folder of Wildfly.
 For further details see the [imixs/wildfly docker image](https://hub.docker.com/r/imixs/wildfly/).

+## Docker for Production

+To run Imixs-Office-Workflow in a Docker production environment the project proveds serveral additional maven profiles:

+### docker-build

+With the profile '_docker-build_' a docker container based on the current version of Imixs-Office-Workflow is created locally

+	mvn clean install -Pdocker-build

+### docker-push

+With the '_docker-push_' profile the current version of Imixs-Office-Workflow can be pushed to a remote repository:

+	mvn clean install -Pdocker-push -Dmyorg.imixs.docker.registry=localhost:5000

+where 'localhost:5000' need to be replaced with the host of a private registry.
+See the [docker-push command](https://docs.docker.com/docker-cloud/builds/push-images/) for more details.

+### docker-hub

+Imixs-Office-Workflow is also available on [Docker-Hub](https://hub.docker.com/r/imixs/imixs-office-workflow/tags/).
+The public docker images can be used for development and production.
+If you need technical support please conntact [imixs.com](http://www.imixs.com)